emaginest/agents-hub/agents_hub/tools/README.md

 ### Standard Tools

 - **ScraperTool**: Scrape and extract content from websites
-- **PGVectorTool**: Store and retrieve vector embeddings in PostgreSQL
 - **CalculatorTool**: Perform mathematical calculations
 - **WebSearchTool**: Search the web for information
 - **WebFetchTool**: Fetch and parse web content